openvinotoolkit/open_model_zoo/demos/python_demos/action_recognition/README.md

                         Optional.
 Name of output to save.
   -limit OUTPUT_LIMIT, --output_limit OUTPUT_LIMIT
                         Optional.
 Number of frames to store in output.
-                        If -1 is set, all frames will be stored.
+                        If -1 is set, all frames are stored.
   -m_en M_ENCODER, --m_encoder M_ENCODER
                         Required.
 Path to encoder model.
   -m_de M_DECODER, --m_decoder M_DECODER